Graduate Admissions 2023-2024 Catalog Year

 Second Master's DegreeToggle More Info

 FGCU students currently enrolled in a degree-seeking graduate program may obtain a second master’s degree by completing a separate application for the new program and by fulfilling the normal degree requirements for the second degree.
 The applicant must receive prior approval from the graduate coordinators of both programs to enter the second program.
-Evidence of this approval must be provided to the Office of Graduate Admissions with the second application.
+Evidence of this approval must be provided to the Graduate Admissions with the second application.

 Students With DisabilitiesToggle More Info

-Applicants requesting special consideration for admission due to a disability must provide appropriate documentation of the disability during the application process.
-Documentation must be provided by a professional and must have been completed within the last five years.
-The documentation should explain the disability and its connection to the request for special consideration (i.e. entrance exam scores, GPA, etc.).
-The Office of Adaptive Services will review the petition and all accompanying documentation and will offer an opinion to the graduate program to which the applicant has applied.
-It is left to the discretion of the individual graduate program coordinator who will provide a recommendation to the college Dean on whether to grant the applicant special consideration for the disability.
-The final decision will be made by the Assistant Vice President for University Admissions in collaboration with the college Dean.
+An individual requesting special consideration for admission (petition) due to a disability must provide appropriate documentation (less than five (5) years old) that supports the ability to succeed at the graduate level.
+This documentation should explain how the disability likely affected the reason for the special consideration request (i.e., entrance exam score, GPA, etc.).
+The Office of Adaptive Services will review this petition and all accompanying documentation and offer an opinion to the graduate program to which the applicant has applied.
+It is then the individual graduate program coordinator who will provide a recommendation to the college Dean on whether to grant the applicant special consideration for the disability.
+The final admission decision will be made by the Assistant Vice President for University Admissions in collaboration with the college Dean.

 Transfer CreditToggle More Info